StevenTraboulay/StockApp.github.io/README.md

 Stockapp is a group project made by Steven, Asghar and Kumash for the University of Toronto Coding Bootcamp.
 The app aims to be a dashboard that displays information about the daily change in a particular ticker, and compares the size of that stock's valuation to others in your watchlist for a visual perspective on how the two (or more) companies compare in the eyes of the stock market.

+## Dependencies and Technologies Used

+- Bulma: An opensource CSS framework
+- AlphaVantage: A free (but restricted) API for getting stock information
+- Google Charts: Used for the Market Cap Visualization
+- JQuery: QOL code, very useful for all things JS.
+- Font Awesome: icon SVGs.
+Search icon, dropdown and more!

 How To Use App
 -------------